 Amount of Funding

-Following the 36-month award period, award recipients may be eligible for 24 months of additional noncompetitive funding of up to $600,000.
+Following the 36-month award period, new and START award recipients may be eligible to apply for noncompetitive continuation funding.

 Who Can Apply